-Last year, consumers spent $1.6 trillion on hotel rooms worldwide.
-As global travel continues to grow, and with new GDPR compliance laws taking effect, hotels need to keep pace in a constantly evolving industry.
-In order to stay competitive and build a productive team, every hotel should have a digital workplace handling internal communications.
+In 2017, consumers spent $1.6 trillion on hotel rooms worldwide.
+As global travel continued to grow, and with new GDPR compliance laws taking effect, hotels needed to keep pace in a constantly evolving industry.
+Today, the hospitality industry has changed drastically due to the global pandemic that brought the world to a screeching halt.
+But hospitality companies are beginning to pick up business again, and in order to stay competitive and build a productive team, every hotel should have a digital workplace handling internal communications.

 Here are the top five takeaways from her interview: